SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 ### 1.1.2 Get UAA CLI

-Before creating the OAuth2 service instance, use the UAA command line tool to establish some security credentials for our sample app.
+Before creating the OAuth2 service instance, you can use the UAA command line tool to establish some security credentials for your sample application.

-To install the UAA command line tool and target your UAA server, you will first need to [install Ruby on your system](https://www.ruby-lang.org/en/documentation/installation/).
-Once Ruby is installed, install the UAA CLI using the following command:
+To install the UAA command line tool and target your UAA server, you first need to [install Ruby on your system](https://www.ruby-lang.org/en/documentation/installation/).
+Once Ruby is installed, you can install the UAA CLI by using the following command:

 ```bash
 > gem install cf-uaac